Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 If you’re travelling by scooter, it’s better to wear a helmet.
 Although there’s not much police presence in smaller villages and the attitude is pretty relaxed, you could face a fine if the police decide to pick on you that day.
 Plus, there are some crazy drivers and roads, to better to be safe than sorry.

 Need more info?
-We have a comprehensive blog all about Is Sumatra Safe just for you!
+We have an excellent blog for you here: Is Sumatra Safe?

 Telkomsel sim card